SAIL INTO 2019!

 - The Coast Guard rules governing my license limit me to 6 passengers, not counting Captain (me) and crew.
 This is a hard and fast rule, and I can NOT take extra people for an additional fee.
 Besides, that limit makes sure that you have plenty of elbow room and an enjoyable cruise. :-)

-- If time is tight, I can do pick up /drop off at Pier 39 or another location as well instead of Jack London Square (45 min from the Bay), you will be responsible for any applicable docking fees ($25- in the case of Pier 39).
+- If time is tight, I can do pick up /drop off at Pier 39 or another location as well instead of Jack London Square (45 min from the Bay) or Pier 1 1/2, you will be responsible for any applicable docking fees ($25- in the case of Pier 39).
 I have found that Pier 1 1/2 (near where the Bay Bridge comes into SF, close to the Ferry Building) is probably the best free pick up / drop off spot.

 - Finally, while gratuities are not expected, they are gratefully accepted if you are in a position to do so and are so compelled (and if you are not in a position to do so PLEASE do not worry about it, really).
-And if my 12 year old son / First Mate Aidan is aboard helping me to crew the boat, all tips go to the pup (it's his summer job).
+And if my 12 year old son / First Mate Aidan is aboard helping me to crew the boat, all tips are evenly split with the pup (it's his summer job).

 Secondly, why charter with me?
 There are many choices of very nice boats and fine captains on Boatsetter and other sources, this is a good question.
 These are some of the reasons why you should come sailing with me: